 Reporting For Duty

-Now imagine yourself holstering up with all your life saving equipment around your waist because your life could be in jeopardy throughout our shift.
+Now imagine yourself holstering up with all your life-saving equipment around your waist because your life could be in jeopardy throughout our shift.
 So follow me closely and lock and load your firearm and continue to stay in character.

 Remember this happens each and every day that someone wears the badge.
 But you haven’t even left your home yet so stay in character for a few more moments.
 Imagine exiting your driveway and looking at the front of your house with the understanding this could be your very last time.
 Take note of that awkward feeling in the pit of your stomach right now, it’s just a repeat of yesterday and the day before.
 But you haven’t even gotten to the precinct yet so let’s continue.

 So stay in character and attend your roll call to listen to the criminal activities that occurred on the last shift.
 However, before the supervisor finished with the morning briefing, the radio dispatcher announces a call of a home invasion with shots fired with the suspects still on the scene and your unit will be responding.
-Now what are you thinking?
+Now, what are you thinking?
 Are you afraid?
-Do you have doubts of your ability to survive such an encounter with armed suspects?
+Do you have doubts about your ability to survive such an encounter with armed suspects?
 Are you going to see your wife and kids again?
 Is your life going to be in immediate danger?
 I’ll answer that for you.
 Yes and yes.
 Your life will be in danger on this call and probably the next dispatched call.

 So what do you do?
 Bravely, you respond with your fellow officers with your adrenaline at a high level because the police culture dictates that every responding officer has a responsibility to protect the public and their property.